 Many other ingredients may be potentially added, and thus it is important to pay attention to what is included in the formula.

-The main binding ingredient of lash adhesives is ‘cyanoacrylates’ that can bind quickly and properly with the human skin, hair, other organic tissues as well as natural fibers, wool, leather, and fiber too.
+The main binding ingredient of lash adhesives is ‘cyanoacrylates’ that can bind quickly and properly with the human skin, hair, and other organic tissues as well as natural fibers, wool, leather, and fiber too.

 No matter where you’re getting your new eyelashes or got it, cyanoacrylate or a form of it will always be present in every type of adhesive for extensions.
 Popularly called ‘CA’ in the industrial world, this instant lash extension adhesive is also found in Super Glue® or Krazy Glue.